 We were invited into a local Balinese school to have a look around and experience a Bali classroom, this took us about 15 minutes.
 Such an eye opener for the kids to see how privileged they are to go to school in Australia and the wonderful facilities they take for granted.
 We were very impressed with how well behaved the Bali school kids were and their uniforms were very cute!

 Next we jumped onto the bus and were taken a short distance to Abian Kusuma Sari Agrowisata on Jl Tampaksiring, a coffee plantation.
-The kids loved this as we walked a short distance through the “jungle” as they called it and were able to see how they make Luwak coffee.
-The kids were allowed to have a go at roasting the coffee and then we were able to enjoy a range of different teas.
+The kids loved this as we walked a short distance through the “jungle” as they called it.
+The kids were allowed to have a go at roasting coffee and then we were able to enjoy a range of different teas.
 Coffee was available for an additional cost and there was toilets available.
 We bought a stash of chocolate at the gift shop for bribery later!
 This part of the tour was about 30 minutes long.

 It was then a 30 minute drive to the starting point of the bike ride which was off the main road and hardly any traffic.
 Here we worked out what bikes we would ride and if anyone wanted to travel in the bus for the first part of the ride.
 Then we were off!
 Experiencing riding through Bali villages was such a great feeling and it was not hard riding at all.
 Not much traffic and it felt like we were going downhill every so slightly!